lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/12-dashboard-setup.md

 | k8s-dashboard   | settings    | `k8s-viewer`, `k8s-settings` |
 | k8s-dashboard   | admins      | `k8s-admin` |

-The rolebinding in Kubernetes will need to reflect this group/subgroup.
+Each child group receives the appropriate Keycloak roles.
+These roles determine what the user can see or manage in the dashboard.

+To match Keycloak groups in Kubernetes RBAC, use the full group path as seen in the JWT token.
 For example:
 ```yaml
 subjects:
   - kind: Group